richardbinder/MachineLearning2024S/Exercise0/report.md

 ### Histograms of the Obesity Dataset
 ![Histogram of the Obesity Dataset](obesity_dataset/obesity_histogram.png)

+In these histograms, we can see the distribution of the attributes in the Obesity dataset.
+We can see that the information in the database is mainly about young people between 15 and 25 years old.

+We can see that the height of the people is mainly between 1.6 and 1.8 meters, and has the same behavior of a normal distribution.
+For the weight most people is around  80 kg, however we can see that the distribution of people whose weight is between 60 kg and 65 kg is pretty (~400 people) similar to the distribution of people whose weight is between 100 kg and 120 kg.

+For some possible causes of obesity, we can see that most people have a family history with overweight.
+Also, the factors that seem to be more significant to predict the obesity level are related to the eating habits of the people and the physical activities they do.

+For one hand we can see that ~80% of the people affirm that they frequently eat high caloric food (`FAVC`), ~90% of the people affirm that they do not monitor their daily calory intake (`SCC`), and ~50% of the people affirm that they occasionally consume alcohol (`CALC`).

+And for the other hand we can see that ~30% affirm they don't do any kind of physical activities (`FAF`), ~95% affirm that their most usual way of transportation is by car or public transportation (`MTRANS`).

+Finally, we can see that among all participants ~15% of them have normal weight, ~15% have insufficient weight, ~30% have some level of overweight, and ~40% have some level of obesity (`NObeyesdad`).

 ## Bike Sharing
 The Bike Sharing data set contains renting data from a bike sharing system in Washington D.C. from 2011 to 2012.
 The data set contains `17379 instances` and `16 non-target attributes`.